rpetersson/blender_automation/input/README.md

 The script automatically treats matching start/end frames as a single still render and uses `-f` under the hood, while wider ranges trigger animation mode with `-s/-e -a`.

+When the VM exposes multiple NVIDIA GPUs, the automation script detects them and launches each chunk in parallel so all cards work through their assigned frame ranges simultaneously.

 Remove unused files to keep uploads fast and conserve space on the VM.

 Rendered frames will come back to your local `./output` directory with the pattern `render_####.<FORMAT>` once the job finishes.